Complex semisimple quantum groups and representation theory: Representation theory of complex semisimple quantum groups

 \begin{prop} Let $ V $ be a finite dimensional integrable $ U_q(\mathfrak{g}) $-module and assume that $ H \in \HC $.
 Then the compatible $ FU_q(\mathfrak{g}) $-bimodule $ V \otimes H $ constructed above is again contained in $ \HC $.
 For $ H \in \HC_l $ we have $ V \otimes H \in \HC_l $. \end{prop}

 \begin{proof} We have to verify that the conditions in Definition \ref{defhcbimodule} are satisfied for $ V \otimes H $.
-For condition $ a) $ notice that $ V $ is locally finite for the left $ U_q(\mathfrak{g}) $-module structure, and that local finiteness is preserved under tensor products.
+For condition $ a) $ notice that $ V $ is locally finite and integrable for the left $ U_q(\mathfrak{g}) $-module structure, and that local finiteness and integrability are preserved under tensor products.

 The key point to check is condition $ b) $.
 For this we may assume that $ V = V(\mu) $ is simple.
 The annihilator of $ ZU_q(\mathfrak{g}) $ for the left action on $ H $ being of finite codimension implies that we have